ChebbiL/barrier-and-look-back-options/src/README.md

 ```
 double call.price();
 ```
-You can however specify any other number of iterations by specifying an `int` number in the parameters as follows.
+However, you can specify any other number of iterations by specifying an `int` number in the parameters as follows.
 ```
 double call.price(100000);
 ```